Jason Osborne (politician): Abortion

 In 2017, Osborne voted for SB 66, which authorizes murder charges for an individual who causes the death of a fetus.
 In 2021, he voted for HB 625, which prohibits abortions after 24 weeks.
 He has also voted to repeal New Hampshire buffer zone law and against requiring insurance plans that cover maternity benefits to include coverage for emergency or elective abortion services.
-In 2022, Osborne voted with Democrats to table HB 1477, a bill that would have prohibited abortion upon the detection of a fetal heartbeat.

-Gun safety
+Firearms

 In June 2022, Osborne proposed that firearms training be taught at every grade level in public schools.
 He also described efforts to pass gun safety measures at the federal level as "fruity ideas."